Martin of Troppau

 A brief biography.

-He entered the Dominican Order at Prague, and, as the Bohemian priories of the Dominicans belonged to the Polish province of the order, he was usually known as Martinus Polanus.
+He entered the Dominican Order at Prague, and, as the Bohemian monasteries of the Dominicans belonged to the Polish province of the order, he was usually known as Martinus Polanus.
 He went to Rome, was appointed papal chaplain and penitentiary by Clement IV (1265-8), and retained this position under the succeeding popes.
-He was ordained Bishop in Viterbo on 21 Mai 1278.
+He was ordinaid bishop in Viterbo on 21 Mai 1278.

 Shortly afterwards Martin set out on his journey to Poland, but fell so seriously ill on the way, that he was compelled to stop at Bologna.
 He died at this city in the same year,12 June 1278, and found interment there.

-translated in five languages.
-The first edition appeared during the pontificate of Clement IV (1265-1268);
+He was a famous chronicler, which 'Chronicon summorum Pontificum - Imperatorumque' is translated in five languages.
+The first edition appeared during the pontificate of Clement IV (1265-1268); a second recension extends to the death of this Pope, and a third to 1277.

 Poland 1960, Mi 1188, Sc 947.